-It is clearly a conflict of interest when an employee holds employment outside the Commonwealth that would require or result in his or her disclosure of confidential information gained by reason o/his or her employment with the Commonwealth.
-Such employment must he refused or abandoned by employees
+It is clearly a conflict of interest when an employee holds employment outside the Commonwealth that would require or result in their disclosure of confidential information gained by reason of their employment with the Commonwealth.
+Such employment must be refused or abandoned by employees as against the interests of the Commonwealth.

-(c) The nature of the employment or business activity or the hours to be devoted to such activity would not impair the employee's availability, capacity or efficiency for the performance of his or her official duties as an employee of the Commonwealth.
+(c) The nature of the employment or business activity or the hours to be devoted to such activity would not impair the employee's availability, capacity or efficiency for the performance of their official duties as an employee of the Commonwealth.